vgarzon/DataSciC3W4Prog/CodeBook.md

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle variable:

 - gravityMean
-- tBodyAccMean
+- timeBodyAcceleratMean
-- tBodyAccJerkMean
+- timeBodyAcceleratJerkMean
-- tBodyGyroMean
+- timeBodyGyroMean
-- tBodyGyroJerkMean
+- timeBodyGyroJerkMean

 ## Submitted data

 The training data set had 2,947 rows while test data set had 7,352, resulting in a combined set of 10,299 rows.
-The mean and standard deviation were calculated for each variable and per subject and activity.
+The average was calculated for each variable, grouped per subject and activity.

-The submitted data set has the following columns:
+The submitted data set has 180 rows and 81 columns:

-1. **subject** (factor) - identifier for test subject (1 to 30)
+1. **subject** (integer) - identifier for test subject (1 to 30)
-2. **activity** (factor) - descriptor of physical activity
+2. **activity** (factor) - descriptor of physical activity (described above)
-3. **variable** (character) - variable name as described above
-4. **mean** (numeric) - mean of combined train and test data
+4. **timeBodyAcceleratMeanX** (numeric) - averagle of combined train and test data for variable timeBodyAcceleratMeanX
-5. **sd** (numeric) - standard deviation of combined train and test data
+5. ... _and so on for remaining variables_